-The podcast that takes you beyond diving into the adventurous world of body and mind, the challenges of consistently performing on top of your game and the joy of transformation and progress launches on January 5, 2021.
+The podcast that takes you beyond diving into the adventurous world of body and mind, the challenges of consistently performing on top of your game and the joy of transformation and progress is now available.

 Following his 20 year career as a professional cliff diver, Colombia's Orlando Duque shares the skills and life lessons he's taken from an extreme sports career into his day-to-day life.
 Each episode sees him joined by influential people in his career in and outside the sport.
 From the divers he began his journey with, to the judges, coaches and physios on the team of the Red Bull Cliff Diving World Series, as well as other extreme sports athletes and high performers in various fields at the very top of their game.

-Before the 45-year-old sits down with multiple World and Red Bull Cliff Diving World Series champion Rhiannan Iffland to talk about how the sport has influenced her as a person and why achieving equality in the sport has been so fundamental, he kicks off his new career as podcast host by telling his personal journey into diving and cliff diving to making history by winning the first medal at the World Championships for Colombia.
-Episode 1 is available to listen to now.
+The 45-year-old then sits down with multiple World and Red Bull Cliff Diving World Series champion Rhiannan Iffland to talk about how the sport has influenced her as a person and why achieving equality in the sport has been so fundamental.

 High diving judge Olivier Morneau-Ricard explains how a rational mind gets impressed by your self-confident performance in episode 5.
 Red Bull Cliff Diving's youngest judge also talks about how he separates being a judge for work, but not anywhere else in his life!